roshnigithub/hacktober_1/README.md

 # hacktober_1
-this is my  first pull requesy.yayy!!
+this is my  first pull request.yayy!! very excited!!!